hkniberg/ainutshell/1-main/070-model-types.md

 ## Image to Image

 Image to Image models can do things like transforming or combining images.
 Let's combine "Einstiein the Basement" with "Ugly Cat".

-Sorry that you won't be able to unsee this...
+WARNING: The result may give you nightmares....

 ![](../.gitbook/assets/070-image-to-image.png)